TABLE OF CONTENTS

 1.5.
-ULTRA FIORD®‘s official language is Spanish, as the event’s host country is Chile; however, being that it is an event including a large percentage of runners from different countries, English has been established as a second language.
+The official language for ULTRA FIORD® is Spanish, as the event’s host country is Chile; however, being that it is an event including a large percentage of runners from different countries, English has been established as a second language.
 Therefore, all of the generated documents required for the participants will be available in both Spanish and English.

 1.7.
-The race will not grant any prize money.
+ULTRA FIORD® will not grant any prize money.
 The winners will receive medals according to their race distance’s categories and award structure.
+(See Article 5)

 1.9.
 Through the act of registering, the participants accept the use and diffusion of any and all images, videos and/or photographs, and quotes and/or testimonies that can be obtained by participation in the event, whether the end use be for publications, commercials, or others.
 Thus, the runner is allowing the broadest rights for use and diffusion to the organization, and therefore, renouncing any and all legal action against the organization or those associated.